xiix0/scam/README.md

-It is a wise father that knows his own child.
+You may my glories and my state dispose,
+But not my griefs; still am I king of those.
-		-- William Shakespeare, "The Merchant of Venice"
+		-- William Shakespeare, "Richard II"